nexfoundation/nex-door-ui/README.md

 2. (In the container) Now you can run the front-end UI!

 ```
+$ cd ./app  # move to the app folder, which is where we clone our repo in the container
 $ npm install
 $ npm run serve
 ```